Glat0s/custom_d_fine-deimv2-face/README.md

 ## Features
 - Training pipeline from SoTA D-FINE model
 - Export to ONNX, OpenVino, TensorRT.
-- Inference class for Torch, TensorRT, OpenVINO
+- Inference class for Torch, TensorRT, OpenVINO on images or videos
 - Label smoothing in Focal loss
 - Augs based on the [albumentations](https://albumentations.ai) lib
 - Mosaic augmentation, multiscale aug